Qiskit/documentation/docs/api/qiskit/qiskit.opflow.evolutions.EvolvedOp.md

 <span id="qiskit.opflow.evolutions.EvolvedOp" />

-`qiskit.opflow.evolutions.EvolvedOp(*args, **kwargs)`[GitHub](https://github.com/qiskit/qiskit/tree/stable/0.45/qiskit/opflow/evolutions/evolved_op.py "view source code")
+`qiskit.opflow.evolutions.EvolvedOp(*args, **kwargs)`[GitHub](https://github.com/qiskit/qiskit/tree/stable/0.46/qiskit/opflow/evolutions/evolved_op.py "view source code")

 Bases: [`PrimitiveOp`](qiskit.opflow.primitive_ops.PrimitiveOp "qiskit.opflow.primitive_ops.primitive_op.PrimitiveOp")

 Deprecated: Class for wrapping Operator Evolutions for compilation (`convert`) by an EvolutionBase method later, essentially acting as a placeholder.
 Note that EvolvedOp is a weird case of PrimitiveOp.
 It happens to be that it fits into the PrimitiveOp interface nearly perfectly, and it essentially represents a placeholder for a PrimitiveOp later, even though it doesn’t actually hold a primitive object.
 We could have chosen for it to be an OperatorBase, but would have ended up copying and pasting a lot of code from PrimitiveOp.

 <Admonition title="Deprecated since version 0.24.0" type="danger">
   The class `qiskit.opflow.evolutions.evolved_op.EvolvedOp` is deprecated as of qiskit-terra 0.24.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 For code migration guidelines, visit [https://qisk.it/opflow\_migration](https://qisk.it/opflow_migration).
 </Admonition>

 **Parameters**